 A 1-kilometer (0.6-mile) walk alongside a marsh and over a sand dune takes you to the northern end of the Great Beach, called Kehoe Beach.
 Once at the beach, turn left to explore a stream meandering its way into the Pacific Ocean.
 To the right, giant dunes make explorations fun.
 Follow the beach further north to see the dramatic juxtaposition of rocks.
 The first cliffs you see are the smooth Laird sandstone, which change abruptly to granite.
 A reverse fault displaced the sandstone against the granite upon which it was deposited, creating a continuous cliff made of very different rock types.
 Dogs are allowed on a 1.8-meter (6-foot) leash on this beach to the north of the trail.
 Dogs are not permitted south of the trailhead as this area is protected habitat for the endangered snow plover.

-A 7.7-kilometer (4.8-mile) trek from the Bear Valley trailhead brings hikers to an overlook above this quiet, secluded beach north of Arch Rock.
-The trail leading from the Coast Trail down to Kelham Beach has recently been repaired and is now open (as of September 4, 2009).
+A 7.7-kilometer (4.8-mile) trek from the Bear Valley trailhead brings hikers to an overlook above this quiet, secluded beach.
+The trail leading from the Coast Trail down to Kelham Beach was repaired during the summer of 2009 and is now open.
 The beach access trail was washed out a number of years ago during a winter storm.
-At the south end of the beach, visitors will find the arch for which Arch Rock is named.
-At the north end is an arch-shaped tunnel leading to what some call Real Secret Beach.
 Visitors should use caution when visiting this beach.
 High tides frequently cover much of the beach.

 Top of Page